 - US federal air quality legislation has banned the manufacture and importation of these refrigerants

 The existence of the deep water ocean heat sink results from natural climatic processes where water is cooled at the poles, becomes dense and sinks to deeper water.
-The graph above illustrates a temperature profile in the tropics typical for the world’s deep oceans: 7°C or colder can be reached at 700m depth, 5°C or colder at 1000m.
-The deep-water portion of this profile changes little seasonally and therefore cold water is available on a year-round basis.
+The figure at right illustrates a temperature profile in the tropics typical for the world’s deep oceans.
+7°C or colder can be reached at 700m depth, 5°C or colder at 1000m.
+The deep-water portion of this profile changes little seasonally and therefore cold water is available on a year round basis.

 The economic viability of a SWAC system is site specific.
 Each location has unique opportunities as well as problems.
 The main factors influencing the economic viability of a specific location include: